Site icon Our Breathing Planet

 Leaping Lesbian Lizard Behavior

-Like most other whiptail lizards, the Leaping Lesbian Lizard also evolved as diurnal.
+Like most others among its kindred, the Leaping Lesbian Lizard also evolved as diurnal in nature.
 It’s thus far more active in the daylight hours.
-It also evolved as entirely insectivorous in nature.
+The reptile also evolved as entirely insectivorous in nature.
 It remains wary, energetic, and fast moving, frequently darting for cover if approached.

 Its reproductive methods, however, clearly and distinctly separate the animal from most related types of lizards.
-When this reptile reproduces, the mother-to-be lays up to four unfertilized eggs.
+When this remarkable animal reproduces, the mother-to-be actually lays up to four unfertilized eggs.
 This action most commonly occurs in the mid-summer part of the year.

 These precious few eggs laid then typically hatch approximately eight weeks later.
-Despite reproducing asexually, and being an all-female species, the Leaping Lesbian Lizard still engages in mating behavior with other females of its own species, as its name also implies.
+Intriguingly, despite reproducing asexually, and being an all-female species, the Leaping Lesbian Lizard still engages in mating behavior with other females of its own species, as its common name also implies.

-Interestingly, a common theory among many researchers suggests a logical purpose for this.
-That theory proposes that this observed behavior helps to stimulate ovulation.
-This belief occur due to the observed fact that those who do not mate do not lay eggs.
+Interestingly, a common belief among many researchers suggests a logical purpose for this.
+That theory proposes that this observed behavior helps to stimulate ovulation in individuals.
+This supposition occurs due to the observed fact that those examples who do not mate do not lay eggs.

 Source: http://bit.ly/2ztEBHg Photo: Lon&Queta CCL: http://bit.ly/2OUHszC